 The ARCA telescope will consist of two detector blocks of 115 KM3NeT vertical detection units – vertical lines with a height of about 700 m and equipped with light sensor modules to detect the faint Cherenkov light generated by the charged particles from neutrino induced interactions inside or close to the telescope.

-The construction of ARCA – with in its first phase 30 of such detection units – has started in December 2015 and is expected to be completed within about one and a half year.
+The construction of ARCA – with in its first phase 30 of such detection units – has started in December 2015.
 This first phase ARCA telescope with a detection volume of about 0.1 cubic kilometer will provide a sound demonstration of the KM3NeT technology of cosmic neutrino detection.
 In KM3NeT 2.0, the detector of the ARCA telescope will comprise 230 detection units resulting in an instrumented volume of about 1 cubic kilometre – slightly larger than that of the IceCube neutrino telescope.
 In a third and final phase of construction the instrumented volume of the KM3NeT telescope will comprise several cubic kilometres.